 The technological maturity of wind energy means that the economic cost differential with regard to conventional technologies is small.
 This means that the tariffs paid for wind are lower than those of other renewable technologies (except for mini-hydraulic plants).
 However, it is not only an economic issue; the Spanish wind sector is an industrial “cluster”: in Spain we have everything from the companies that make the screws to those that manage the wind farms in real time with world leading computer systems, as well as the wind generator manufacturers.
 A value chain which entails 0.31% of Spanish GDP (2018 data) spread amongst 16 regions.
 In Spain we don’t have any oil fields, but we can regard the wind turbines which are spread throughout Spanish territory serve as our “clean energy wells”.

 In 2020, wind power has covered 21.9% of demand, positioning itself for another year as the second source of electricity generation.
 Definitely, it was the renewable with the greatest presence in the generation structure of the Spanish electricity system.
-In 2019, wind power covered 20.8% of the peninsular electricity demand, being the second technology in the Spanish electricity system.
+In 2019, wind power covered 20.8% of the peninsular electricity demand, being the third technology in the Spanish electricity system.
 In 2018 it covered 19% being the second technology.
 In 2017, wind power returned as the second technology in the Spanish electricity system, covering 18% of the electricity demand in the peninsula.In 2016, wind energy covered 19.3% of the electrical demand in the peninsula and it was the second source of the Spanish electrical system.
 In 2015 wind energy was the third source of electricity in a whole year with a demand coverage of 19%.
 In 2014 it was the second source with 20.3% and in 2013 the first when covered 21% of the electrical demand.
 In 2020 it could cover around 25% of demand.

 The maturation period of a wind farm, including the authorization period, is from six to eight years.